 This a list of work and repair categories that will eventually be covered.
-I have no particular specialty, so this list probably looks like what happens with untreated ADHD.
+I have no particular specialty, so this list looks like a bad case of untreated ADHD.
 The BOLD RED items are working.
 These Handyman pages are an extention of my Tractor website.
-More topics will be published as I have time to create them.
+More topics will be published as I have time or take time to create them.

 With a little information anyone can fix just about anything, most of the time.